livingincircuits/portfolio/content/projects/2024-10-10/index.md

 **Method stack**

 - **Mixed-methods plan:** secondary research and in-depth interviews to uncover barriers and  friction without relying on product analytics.
+We also needed this data layer so that we had some context for the MaxDiff results and not just a giant list of wants.
-- **Quant layer - two MaxDiff studies:
+- **Quant layer - two MaxDiff studies**:
     - **Wellbeing data metrics**: 47 respondents, mix of clients and CSMs.
-    - **Strategy Portal feature priorities**: 110 HR leaders across CA, UK, US, IE, AU.
+    - **Portal feature priorities**: 110 HR leaders across CA, UK, US, IE, AU.

 **Participant strategy**

 - Targeted the decision-makers most tied to renewal value: **HR leaders** who use or would use reporting for program decisions.
+I used my relationships with the CSMs to recruit this sample which naturally meant a lot of manual work to get the numbers I needed but the sample being correct was important so we decided not to use external recruitment panels.
 - Included **CSMs** (in the wellbeing metrics study) to reflect real-world workflows where CSMs often interpret reporting on behalf of clients.

 ## 4) The “messy middle”